ashlyn046/berry_demand_sim_estim/README.md

 # Demand Estimation Project

 ## Overview
-This Demand Estimation Project encompasses two specialized subprojects, `ml_estim` and `berry_demand`.
+This Demand Estimation Project encompasses two subprojects, `ml_estim` and `berry_demand`.
 Each of these projects simulates demand and estimates parameters using different methods.

-## Subprojects

-### ml_estim
-**Estimates Demand Parameters using Maximum Likelihood Estimation (MLE)**
-- **Purpose**: Simulates flight demand and estimates parameters for a logistic demand model.
-- **Key Features**:
-  - Generates synthetic data using Poisson distributions.
-  - Computes partial derivatives of the likelihood function.
-  - Optimizes parameters (`alpha` and `delta`) with SciPy's `minimize`.
-  - Visualizes objective and log-likelihood surfaces through 3D plots.
+For detailed information on each subproject, refer to their respective README files in the `ml_estim` and `berry_demand` directories.

 ### berry_demand
 **Estimates Demand Parameters using IV and OLS Regression**